Skip to main content

 Application Deadline: February 14

-High school juniors passionate about developing their STEM skills will want to check out RISE, a six-week program that provides research opportunities in a number of fields, including computer science.
+High school juniors passionate about developing their STEM skills will want to check out RISE, a six-week program that provides research opportunities in a number of fields, including computer science, data science, and electrical and computer engineering.

 Location: UC Santa Barbara

-The Research Mentorship Program enables high-achieving high schoolers to tackle hands-on, university-level research in a variety of fields, including computer science.
+The Research Mentorship Program enables high-achieving high schoolers to tackle hands-on, university-level research in a variety of fields, ranging from STEM to the Humanities, including computer science.
 Students work with a mentor to learn about research techniques, gain insight into professional opportunities, and grow their academic goals.
 The program concludes with participants reporting their findings in a technical research paper and presenting at a formal academic symposium.

 Location: Massachusetts Institute of Technology (MIT)